magneticio/vamp.io/content/documentation/installation/rancher.md

 * Elasticsearch and Logstash
 * If you want to make a setup on your local VM based Docker, it's advisable to increase default VM memory size from 1GB to 4GB.

-### Step 1: Run Rancher locally
+## Run Rancher locally
 Based on the official Rancher quickstart tutorial, these are a few simple steps to run Rancher locally:
 ```bash
 $ docker run -d --restart=always -p 8080:8080 rancher/server
 ```
 The Rancher UI is exposed on port 8080, so go to http://SERVER_IP:8080 - for instance [http://192.168.99.100:8080](http://192.168.99.100:8080), [http://localhost:8080](http://localhost:8080) or something similar depending on your Docker setup.

-Follow the instructions on the screen to add a new Rancher host:

-1. click on "Add Host" and then on "Save".
-2. You should get instructions (bullet point 5) to run an `agent` Docker image:
+Follow the instructions on the screen to add a new Rancher host.
+Click on "Add Host" and then on "Save".
+You should get instructions (bullet point 5) to run an `agent` Docker image:

 ```
 $ docker run \